lucaschultz/panda-theme/README.md

 sudo cp path/to/repo/dark.theme /Applications/Panda.app/Contents/Resources/dark.theme
 ```

-Since Panda has (to the best of my knowledge) no official support for themes, updating the app will overwrite the symlink.
+Since Panda has (to the best of my knowledge) no official support for themes, updating the app will overwrite the copied custom themes.

 [^1]: linking the files doesn't seam to work